apache/trafficserver/doc/reference/plugins/authproxy.en.rst

   If the response is ``200 OK``, the incoming request is allowed to proceed.

+  If the transform type is ``range``, then the incoming request is transformed to a Range request asking for 0 bytes.
+Other than that, the behavior is identical to the ``head`` option above.
+This type of Range request is useful when the upstream destination is a cache, and it's not able to cache HEAD requests.

   If the transform type is ``redirect`` then the incoming request is sent to the authorization service designated by the `--auth-host` and `--auth-port` parameters.
 If the response is